 The current internet architecture has proven easy to hack, especially when it comes to IoT devices.
 As critical infrastructure like power plants and transportation all become equipped with connected sensors, the risks to civil society as we know it are great.
 Companies like Xage, for example, are employing blockchain’s tamperproof ledgers to sharing security data across industrial device networks.

 Though blockchain’s ledger is public, its data communications are sent and verified using advanced cryptographic techniques — ensuring that data is coming from correct sources and that nothing is intercepted in the interim.
 Thus, if blockchain is more widely adopted, the probability of hacking could go down, as the cyberprotections of the technology are more robust than legacy systems.

-Other potential applications include using blockchain to provide massive scale data authentication: for example, using its blockchain-enabled KSI (Keyless Signature Infrastructure), cybersecurity startup Guardtime tags and verifies data transactions for cryptographic assurance of their integrity and authenticity.
+Other potential applications include using blockchain to provide massive scale data authentication.
+For example, using its blockchain-enabled KSI (Keyless Signature Infrastructure), cybersecurity startup Guardtime tags and verifies data transactions.

 By nature, academic credentials must be universally recognized and verifiable.
 In both the primary/secondary schooling and university environments, verifying academic credentials remains largely a manual process (heavy on paper documentation and case-by-case checking).

 Deploying blockchain solutions in education could streamline verification procedures – thus reducing fraudulent claims of un-earned educational credits.